caido/documentation/src/reference/features/proxy/intercept.md

 # Intercept

-The `Intercept` tab allows you to control the flow of requests through the proxy by pausing and resuming forwarding.
-When forwarding is paused, requests and responses that pass through the proxy are temporarily stored in the Intercept table, where you can review, edit, or drop them before forwarding them.
+The `Intercept` tab allows you to manually control the flow of proxied traffic between your client and the server.
+With the ability to pause and resume the flow - you can gain a clear understanding of what is occuring.

+When forwarding is paused, Caido will list all of the requests and responses awaiting forwarding in a queue list.
+Select any request or response within this list to view its contents.
+From here - you can make modifications, transfer the request to another Caido feature, forward the request/response or drop the request/response completely.

 Modifications to requests and responses can be made directly within their Intercept panes as they are captured.